CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 #### Calculate one bit lenght

-To calculate how long one bit lasts, we need to do a bit of math:
+To calculate how long one bit lasts, we need to do a bit of math.
+Got it?
+A *bit* of math?
+Nahh lets go on 😅:

 ```ino
 // convert framerate to ms